statamic/v2-docs/content/pages/3.guides/9.forms/index.md

 ## Roadmap

-- Various Event Triggers
+- More Event Triggers
-- File upload support
-- Additional metrics (e.g. Tally)
+- More metrics (e.g. Tally)

 _Note: Editing content (Pages, Entries, etc) is not in the scope of the Forms addon.
 It is different than Raven in that regard.
 That is a separate feature entirely._